adrianskobiej/awesome-chatgpt-prompts/README.md

 # License

 CC-0
+## PHP Example Webapp
-\n## PHP Example Webapp\nA simple PHP version of the leaderboard application is located in the `php_app` directory.
-Launch it with any PHP server, e.g. `php -S localhost:8000 -t php_app`.
-It demonstrates keeping the admin password server-side.
+A simple PHP version of the leaderboard application is located in the `php_app` directory. **Run it using a PHP web server** (for example `php -S localhost:8000 -t php_app`).
+Opening the files directly in a browser will not process the PHP code and the admin login will fail.
+The demo shows how the admin password is kept only on the server.